PegasusSimulator/PegasusSimulator/docs/source/references/contributing.rst

 1. Create an issue in Github issue tab to discuss new changes or additions to the code.
 2. `Fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`__ the repository.
 3. `Create a new branch <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository>`__ for your changes.
-4. Make your changes and commit them.
+4. Make your changes.
+5. Run pre-commit on all files to make sure the code is well formated (check :ref:`Code Style` section).
+6. Commit the changes following the guide in the :ref:`Commit Messages` section.
-5. Update the documentation accordingly.
+7. Update the documentation accordingly (check :ref:`Contributing with Documentation` section).
-6. Push your changes to your forked repository.
+8. Push your changes to your forked repository.
-7. `Submit a pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`__ to the main branch of this project.
+9. `Submit a pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`__ to the main branch of this project.
-8. Ensure all the checks on the pull request are successful.
+10. Ensure all the checks on the pull request are successful.

 After sending a pull request, the developer team will review your code, provide feedback.